Champ's Clock Shop

 Information Index

-Dick Herschede & Service Award Clock, circa 1984.
+Dick Herschede & Service Award Clock June 1984

 Starting Full time employment with the company Feb.
 4, 1934 with his Father Walter, Dick was awarded this clock at the closing of the plant for his 50 years of service.
 It is now an Heirloom of the Herschede Family.
 Larger Image